kshitizkhanal7/Aerogami/README.md

 Introduction:

 The idea is to turn information into experience so that learning becomes seamless and intuitive.
-This will happen in the following steps (not in the strict order):
-1. The conceptual background is explained using 1000 of the most common words in English.
+1. All content is explained using 1000 of the most common words in English as far as possible.
-2. A workshop is designed on making, flying, and testing paper planes.
+2. Workshops are designed on making, flying, and testing paper planes and other simple setups to make learning more interactive, intuitive, and fun.
-3. An interactive web application / game that will give a feel about how variation of affecting parameters affects the flight
+3. Some interactive web applications / games in the future that will give a feel about how variation of affecting parameters affects the flight

 How do you know if a person understands the basics of aerodynamics?
 Our guess is, if they can clearly answer following sets of questions, they have a general idea of how things fly.
 1. What are the forces that act on a flying object?